-Please see the note at the beginning of this user guide relating to historical quarterly specific questions.
+Please see the note at the beginning of this user guide relating to historical guarterly specific questions.

-BANK - Whether respondent worked (in their main job) on any Bank or Public holidays during the period 1st Dec to 31st Aug
+BANK - Whether respondent worked (in their main job) on any Bank or Public holidays during the period 1st Dec to 31st Aug questions.